rekalogika/rekalogika.dev/docs/mapper/12-creating-transformer.md

 ## Creating the Transformer

-Suppose you are using the `brick/money` library to represent money in your application, and you need to map the `Money` object to the following DTO:
+Suppose you are using the `brick/money` library to represent a monetary value in your application, and you need to map the `Money` object to the following DTO:

 ```php title="src/Dto/MoneyDto.php"
 namespace App\Dto;